- The Marketing Process

 Students may conduct research as part of their coursework in this class.
 Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans, which can require obtaining Informed Consent from participants and getting the approval of the Douglas College Research Ethics Board prior to conducting the research.

 At the end of the course, the successful student should be able to:

-- explain the evolving role and function of marketing in our economy and society;
+- Explain the evolving role and function of marketing in our economy and society;

-- describe the role, function and activities of marketing within the framework of the firm;
+- Describe the role, function and activities of marketing within the framework of the firm;

-- explain the influences affecting consumer behaviour;
+- Examine the influences affecting consumer behaviour;

-- prepare a basic market segmentation study;
+- Explore basic market segmentation study;

-- prepare a basic marketing strategy.
+- Implement a basic marketing strategy including measurements of success.

 Textbooks and Materials to be Purchased by Students